iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 #### Messages

 #### resolutionRequest
-The Requester broadcasts a message which may or may not contain a DID.
+The Requester broadcasts a message which may or may not contain a DID (see below).

 ###### Layout